Street Fighter: The Movie (console video game): Characters

 The home version of Street Fighter: The Movie features many of the same characters from its arcade counterpart, with a few significant differences in its roster.
 The original film character of Captain Sawada is featured in both versions; however, his special moves are different from the ones given to him in the arcade version.
 The original character Blade from the arcade game, along with the other palette swapped Bison Troopers, are not featured in the home versions.
-Akuma (Ernie Reyes Sr.), who was a regular character in the arcade game, is once again a hidden character, who is only selectable via a secret code and can only be fought as the final opponent during the Trial Mode.
+Akuma (played by Ernie Reyes Sr.), who was a regular character in the arcade game, is once again a hidden character, who is only selectable via a secret code and can only be fought as the final opponent during the Trial Mode.
 Two characters from the Street Fighter film who were not in the arcade version are included as well: Dee Jay (played by Miguel A. Núñez Jr.) and Blanka (played by Kim Repia).

 Raúl Juliá was set to reprise his role as M. Bison for the video game version.
 Although he did meet with the game's staff, he was already very ill, and ultimately was unable to participate in the project, as he died in October 1994.
 Darko Tuscan, Julia's stunt double from the film, instead filled the role.
 The only other actor not to reprise his role from the film was Robert Mammone, who portrayed Blanka.
 Stuntman Kim Repia was brought on board to perform Blanka's complicated moveset.

+Development

+The home version was developed and published by Capcom in Japan and released in North America and Europe by Acclaim Entertainment.
+Capcom also announced that an "enhanced port" was being created for the Sega 32X by their newly formed USA research and development department.
+This version was never released.